SOS1617/SOS1617/README.md

-Service Oriented Systems (Sistemas Orientados a Servicios) 2016/2017
+Service Oriented Systems (Sistemas Orientados a Servicios) 2016/2017 at [Univeristy of Sevilla](http://www.us.es)
 ===================

 List of Projects registered in the course of **Service Oriented Systems** (2016/2017)